mweneh/phase-3-sinatra-react-project/README.md

 ## Introduction

-Congrats on getting through all the material for Phase 3!
-Now's the time to put it all together and build something from scratch to reinforce what you know and expand your horizons.

 The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used